 For example; the Call will look like it is from a reliable organization or a phone number that’s similar to your subscriber.
 The main motive is to fetch the personal details like Bank or Credit Card information of the call recipient and indulge in cybercrime.

 So what options do carriers have to prevent these Robocalling?
 In the United States, the Federal Communications Commission (FCC) has notified carriers to implement call authentication measures by adopting STIR/SHAKEN standards.

 Deploying an SBC is one of the most effective measures to mitigate these fraudulent calls through STIR/SHAKEN framework.

 Secure Telephony Identity Revisited (STIR) framework is developed by Internet Engineering Taskforce (IETF) that defines a signature to verify the calling number and its transmission on SIP.

 On the other hand Signature Based Handling of Asserted Information Using toKENs (SHAKEN) is another framework created to provide an application profile for service providers applying STIR.

-In simple terms, the call originating carriers will sign the caller IDs as legitimate and validated by other carrier before it reaches the users.
+In simple terms, the call originating carriers will sign the caller IDs as legitimate and validated by other carriers before it reaches the users.

-There are several component of STIR/SHAKEN but the main element is the SIP headers of each originating call will carry an encrypted token validating the sender and the caller ID authenticity which can be decrypted and confirmed at the terminating end.
+There are several components of STIR/SHAKEN but the main element is the SIP headers of each originating call that will carry an encrypted token validating the sender and the caller ID authenticity which can be decrypted and confirmed at the terminating end.

-With a SBC, service providers can combat spoofed robocalls through caller id authentication.
+With an SBC, service providers can combat spoofed robocalls through caller id authentication.
 STIR/SHAKEN solution in a Session Border Controller aids in authentication, signing, verification of calls.

 A Common Deployment Architecture for SHAKEN